Services

 Next.js Site Broke After Deploy or Release

-Use this page if deployment completed successfully, the app still works locally, but the live site broke after the release and the failure only shows up against production data, config, runtime behaviour, or traffic.
+The release deployed successfully and the app still works locally, but the live site breaks against production data, config, runtime behaviour, or traffic.

 Stabilise a Next.js production incident after deploy when the app works locally but the live site is now broken, inconsistent, or only failing against production conditions.